valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Stone Postdoctoral Fellow at the Vancouver School of Economics.
-In August 2024, I obtained my Ph.D. from the Sauder School of Business.
+I am on the 2024/2025 job market!
 {style="text-align: justify;"}
-My research interests include corporate finance, entrepreneurship, and labor economics.
-Currently, I research the effect of corporate ownership structure on workers and the determinants of entrepreneurial entry and success.
-I am especially interested in understanding what causes the persistent gender gap in entrepreneurship.
+I use administrative data to answer questions at the intersection of entrepreneurial finance and labor economics.
 {style="text-align: justify;"}
-{{< icon name="download" pack="fas" >}} You can find my CV {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>here</ins>{{< /staticref >}}.
+You can find my CV {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>here</ins>{{< /staticref >}}.

-Email: valentina.rutigliano@sauder.ubc.ca
+Email me: valentina.rutigliano@sauder.ubc.ca

-Address: HA884D, 2053 Main Mall, Vancouver, BC V6T 1Z2